omgnetwork/omg-samples/omg-js/README.md

 - Basic understanding of Ethereum and the OMG Network concepts: UTXOs, gas, smart contracts, deposits, transfers, exits, challenges.
 - Access to two Web3 wallets where you can export private keys.
 Consider using [MetaMask](https://metamask.io/download.html) if you want flexibility in working with ERC20 tokens.
 - Funds on both of the Web3 wallets.
 For working with a testnet, you can get free tokens using [MetaMask Ropsten faucet](https://faucet.metamask.io).

+## API Documentation

+This project convers most of the functions of the `omg-js` library.
+If you need any extra info on specific functions or models, please refer to [omg-js API documentation](https://docs.omg.network/omg-js).

+## Alice and Bob

+In most of the code samples, Alice refers to the account of a sender (Wallet A), Bob refers to the account that receives funds (Wallet B).
+Notice, all of the samples use Alice as the primary wallet.
+You can change this behavior in `.env` file.

 ## Setup